iambrockmoir/personal_agent/Specification.md

 - [ ] Implement proper audio format validation and conversion if needed
 - [ ] Add support for different audio quality settings
 - [ ] Implement proper handling of device storage space warnings
-- [ ] After saving todos to Google Sheets, return to the transcripts listing